Making The Most Of Your Beeswax Wraps

 This may be a little bit like teaching you to suck eggs, but we thought as this is a fairly new product it is always good to cover the basics.
 When wrapping anything you just need to use the heat of your hand to help seal the Beeswax Wrap to itself.
 If you are covering leftovers just make sure it has completely cooled before you use your wrap.

-How To Clean Your Beeswax Wrap
+How To Clean Beeswax Wraps

 It's super simple, a splash of gentle dishwashing liquid and a bit of cool water.

-Pasteurising Your Beeswax Wrap
+Refreshing Your Beeswax Wrap - Electric Oven Method

 Fresh Bread For Longer - Yes Please